Phpcraft/core/README.md

     sudo apt-get -y install php php-cli php-mbstring php-gmp

-If you want to join or host an online mode server, you'll also need OpenSSl and mcrypt:
+If you want to join or host an online mode server, you'll also need OpenSSl and mcrypt.
+The installation of mcrypt is different depending on your PHP version, so check `php -version`, and then run the appropriate commands:

+**PHP 7.2 and above:**

     sudo apt-get -y install openssl php-dev php-xml gcc make autoconf libc-dev pkg-config libmcrypt-dev php-pear sudo pecl install mcrypt-1.0.1

+**PHP 7.1 and below:**

+    sudo apt-get -y install openssl php-mcrypt

 ## Using the Phpcraft client, server, or listping utility